SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md

   - performance problems
   - application problems
   - ....
-- Where should rollouts and changes to the system be tested or prepared, or does a dedicated environment make sense for
+- How do you want to manage the lifecycle of your Systems?
+  - Where do you want to test releases, configuration changes and operational procedures before rolling them out for production environments?
+  - Is it possible to have a testing environment which compareable to production from a logical/architectural perspektive?
+  - Is it possible to have a testing environment which runs real-world workloads ("eat your own dogfood")

-### Hardware Definition
+### General Hardware Conditions

-- Are there defined hardware standards for the target data center and what are the general conditions?
+- Are there defined hardware standards for the target data center?
+  - Are there defined/standarized suppliers?
+  - Are there defined/standarized manufacturers and server models?
+    - Do the requirements of the defined hardware and vedors match these to the requirements for building a cloud system (cost structure, delivery times, support, automation options, quality, ...)?
+    - It may be worthwhile to evaluate other suppliers or manufacturers whose properties are more suitable.
+      (depending on how large the target systems are, this can quickly make sense)
+  - Instead of cost-intensive hardware support contracts, does it make sense to keep free additional capacities (which are already integrated into the cloud) or a stock of spare parts?
+- What are the general conditions for the target data center?
 - How should the systems be provisioned with an operating system?
 - Decide which base operating system is used (e.g. RHEL or Ubuntu) and whether this fits the hardware support, strategy, upgrade support and cost structure.
 - How many failure domains, environments, availability zones are required?